A function is the basic unit of management and operation, which usually consists of a series of configuration items and executable code/packages.

 Function trigger-related operations include:

-The execution method indicates which function of which file should be invoked.
+The execution method specifies the starting file and function while invoking the function.
 There are three ways as follows: